kura/kura.gg/content/tor-all-the-things.rst

 Sadly, these seven nodes will always remain a secret due to the hassle that inherently comes with running Tor Exit nodes.
-These issues include some mean emails and IP addresses and blocks being blacklisted by services like Netflix.
+These issues include some mean emails and IP addresses and CIDR blocks being blacklisted by services like Netflix.

 New nodes!
 ----------